Why Use a Dedicated FHA Loan Calculator?

 Upfront MIP (UFMIP)

-This is a one-time fee paid at closing.
 The current rate is 1.75% of the base loan amount.
-Most borrowers choose to finance this into their loan rather than paying it out of pocket.
-For example, on a $300,000 loan, the UFMIP would be $5,250.
-If financed, your total loan amount becomes $305,250.
+Most borrowers finance this into their loan.
+For example, on a $300,000 loan, the UFMIP is $5,250, making the total balance $305,250.

 Annual MIP

-FHA vs. Conventional Loans: Which is Better?
+FHA vs. Conventional Loans: Quick Comparison

 | Feature | FHA Loan | Conventional Loan |